-It is critical that applicants submit applications using only the supported file formats listed here.
-While ACF supports all of the following file formats, we strongly recommend that the two application submission files (Project Description and Appendices) are uploaded as PDF documents in order to comply with the two-file upload limitation.
+Applicants must submit applications using only the supported file formats listed here.
+While ACF supports all of the following file formats, we strongly recommend that the two application submission files (Project Description and Appendices) are uploaded as PDFs in order to comply with the two-file upload limitation.
 Documents in file formats that are not supported by ACF will be removed from the application and will not be used in the competitive review.
 This may make the application incomplete, and ACF will not make any awards based on an incomplete application.